 The ‘river delta’: Where Amazon’s many businesses meet

-While revenue has grown massively, Amazon has hardly turned a profit because it continually reinvests its cash into new businesses, including building new warehouses and beefing up AWS data centers.
-The philosophy and motivation behind Amazon’s bold reinvestment strategy is best articulated by CEO Jeff Bezos:
+While revenue has grown massively, Amazon has hardly turned a profit because it continually reinvests its cash into new businesses, from building new warehouses to beefing up AWS data centers.
+The philosophy and motivation behind Amazon’s bold reinvestment strategy is highlighted by CEO Jeff Bezos:

-Always thinking of how to build tomorrow today, Amazon is investing in and improving its core business, by developing new ones.
+Always thinking about how to build tomorrow today, Amazon is investing in and improving its core business by developing new ones.
+In nearly all its main categories, Amazon’s position as a platform works in a data feedback loop.

-Moreover, in nearly all of its main categories Amazon’s position as a platform works in a data feedback loop: Amazon owns the richest data set on how consumers consume, how sellers sell, and (among the richest) in how developers develop.
-This, in turn, allows Amazon to optimize its online shopping experience, its logistics network, and developer environment (and even its voice AI), which all, in turn, make Amazon’s offerings even richer.
+Amazon owns perhaps the richest dataset on how consumers consume, how sellers sell, and how developers develop.
+This, in turn, allows Amazon to optimize its online shopping experience, logistics network, developer environment, and even its voice AI, which in turn make Amazon’s offerings even richer.

 In short, many of Amazon’s businesses follow the classic network effect flywheel.
 And, as we’ll explore below, some of Amazon’s network effects are starting to collide.

-A final theme that echoes through its dealings is the concept of diffusing its internal tools as products.
+One theme that emerges in Amazon’s initiatives is the concept of diffusing internal tools as products.
 The company began as the sole seller on Amazon.com, and eventually opened up its e-commerce platform (and logistics network) for 3rd parties to sell on.
-It opened up the computing infrastructure it spun up in-house, and sold the computing and storage tools through the now-dominant AWS.
-Now, it’s in a position to do the same in cutting-edge areas like machine learning, workerless retail tech, drone delivery, and voice computing.
-As these startup-dominated industries become more and more a reality of everyday commerce, Amazon yet again becomes the “internet tax” for doing modern business.
+It opened up the computing infrastructure it spun up in-house and sold its computing and storage tools through the now-dominant AWS.

 Amazon’s dominance is still often linked to its pricing strategy.
-Since inception, the lower cost structure of having no stores allowed savings to be passed on to customers.
-And early on, it would use a web crawler to find competitor prices and undercut them.
+From the beginning, the lower cost structure of having no stores allowed savings to be passed on to customers.
+Early on, Amazon would use a web crawler to find competitor prices and undercut them.